Introductory exercise on Using the ASReview Simulation Mode

 Conducting a simulation via the web browser

-To start off easy, we will run a simulation study using the PTSD benchmark dataset we also used in the introductory exercise.
+To start off easy, we will run a simulation study using the van de Schoot et al. (2018) benchmark dataset we also used in the introductory exercise.

 For this exercise, we assume you have already installed Python and the ASReview LAB application.
 If you haven’t done so yet, you can follow the instructions on installation.